learn-co-students/deploy-via-surge-nyc-fe-082718-a/README.md

 The most important line is the **Usage:** line.

 This line means: type in `surge`, a "project" (directory) you wish to deploy on your system, and the "Surge domain" that you'd like to use.
 It just so happens that typing `surge`, as we did above, means:

 `surge this-directory get-me-a-new-domain-name`

-Also very important are the commands at the very end:
+Also, very important are the commands at the very end:

 ```text
   Guides: